DeeterCesler/directory/README.md

 The group I open-sourced the code to ghosted me and didn't end up creating anything, so I changed it up so anyone can use it now.

 ## Why this may interest you
 - This project has a Google Sheets backend.
-In effect, that makes it read-only unless you're an editor of the sheet you've linked it to.
+That means it's read-only unless you're an editor of the sheet you've linked it to.
-- The sheet URL is not private, but the info you have on there shouldn't really be secret anyway since this code lets you post from it.
+- The Google sheet URL is not private, but the info you have on there shouldn't really be secret anyway since this code lets you post from it.
+Don't do anything obvious like keep passwords in the sheets.
 - Ideally, this could be used to pretty-up a boring spreadsheet and potentially make it more accessible via web address instead of sharing a google sheets link.